About the 2020 Ontario Court of Appeal Decision

 - First, that the group who brought the legal action forward were seeking to have Mount Pleasant Group declared a charity, purely as a means to an end.
 The group wishes to use provisions under the Ontario Charities Accounting Act to obtain an order that MPGC be investigated by the Public Guardian Trustee.
 On this point, the court observed that the PGT has always been and continues to be opposed to an investigation of MPG and the application judge also concluded that there was no basis on which to order an investigation.

-- Second, the court repeatedly noted that Mount Pleasant Group is both heavily regulated by the Bereavement Authority of Ontario (under the Funeral Burial and Cremation Services Act) and many other bodies, and also that MPG is a well-run and self-sufficient organization.
+- Second, the court repeatedly noted that Mount Pleasant Group is both heavily regulated by the Bereavement Authority of Ontario (under the Funeral Burial and Cremation Services Act) and many other bodies, and also that MPG is a well-run and self-sufficient organisation.

 - An investigation by the Public Guardian and Trustee is not warranted.